annaskoulikari/learninggit/README.md

 ## Create a personal access token in GitHub

 In Chapter 6 of Learning Git, you are instructed to choose a hosting service and set up an authentication method.
 If you choose to use the HTTPS authentication method and you are using GitHub, you must create a personal access token.

-You may follow the instructions provided below or you may consult the GitHub documentation, for more information see [GitHub Docs - Creating a personal access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token).
+The instructions for how to create a personal access token in GitHub are available at: [GitHub Docs - Creating a personal access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token).

-To create a personal access token:

-1.

-...
+While going through the instructions above, keep in mind the below notes that were presented to you in Chapter 6.

+When creating the personal access token in GitHub:

+- The Note field represents the name for the personal access token
+- When selecting an expiration time, we recommend choosing at minimum a time period within which you can finish reading and doing the exercises in the entire book.
+Otherwise, your personal access token may expire while you're going through the book and you will have to go through the process to create a new one to complete the exercise in the book.
+- The scope defines what this token will have access to do or authenticate.
+For the purpose of this book, you must select at least the repo scope.
+- Save the personal access token in a safe place.

-## Create an App password in Bitbucket
+## Create an app password in Bitbucket

 In Chapter 6 of Learning Git, you are instructed to choose a hosting service and set up an authentication method.
 If you choose to use the HTTPS authentication method and you are using Bitbucket, you must create an app password.

-You may follow the instructions provided below or you may consult the Bitbucket Support documentation, for more information see [Bitbucket Support - Create an App password](https://support.atlassian.com/bitbucket-cloud/docs/create-an-app-password/).
+The instructions for how to create an app password in Bitbucket are available at: [Bitbucket Support - Create an App password](https://support.atlassian.com/bitbucket-cloud/docs/create-an-app-password/).

+While going through the instructions above, keep in mind the below notes that were presented to you in Chapter 6.

-To create an app password:
+When creating an app password in Bitbucket:

-1.
+- The Label field represents the name for the app password.
+- The permissions describe what this app password will be able to authenticate.
+For the purposes of this book you should select at least the options under the sections, Account, Workspace membership, Projects, Repositories, and Pull Requests.
+- Save the app password in a safe place.

 ## Set up SSH authentication